RML94/animal-adoption-site/README.md

 Animal adoption site.
 Makes use of JavaScript, PHP and MySQL to add, delete and retrieve information about animals and their sellers.

 To have access to the database and its contents, without PHP on your system, go to: http://triton.towson.edu/~rlee14/adoption.html

+I am unable change the files on the Triton site since graduating, so the design is a bit outdated.